Minecraft Gamerules Guide - All Game Rules Explained

 | Introduced in | 1.8 |

-The debug screen (F3) is significantly streamlined when activated:
+The debug screen (F3) is significantly lightened when enabled:

 |---|---|